-At times we do not have ailments but we need to destress and relax.
+At times we do not have ailments but we need to destress, relax, and recalibrate.
 Similar to how massage can be de-stressing, Bowenwork® also provides a deep sense of relaxation by engaging the autonomic nervous system ("rest and digest") and this state of being is where healing happens.
+Bowenwork's ability to engage the "rest and digest" part of the nervous system also improves sleep!
+So many restorative and renewing processes happen in our brain and body when we sleep, and when it is disturbed, those important processes are also interrupted.
+If you can sleep consistently, uninterrupted, and adequate length of time, healing and renewing can take place leading to a much healthier life.

-If you just want a Bowenwork® session to destress, that is perfectly fine!
+If you just want a Bowenwork® session to reset your nervous system, that is perfectly fine!

 What does a Bowenwork® session entail?